 OPPORTUNITY-AWARE: In-Basin Frac Sand

 Having identified the market opportunity for in-basin sand in Winter 2016, Black Mountain moved quickly, forming Black Mountain Sand in early 2017 and securing nearly 30,000 acres in the heart of the Permian Basin in West Texas.
 Less than two years later, the company’s first truckload of Winkler White®, its flagship regional frac sand product, left the gate of the first of two state-of-the-art frac sand mines.
-Today, Black Mountain Sand boasts the largest production capabilities in the Permian Basin with 12 million annual tons of nameplate capacity and 36+ years of frac sand reserves.
+With annual production capacity at 19 million tons, and soon to serve three distinct hydrocarbon-producing regions, Black Mountain Sand is now the largest in-basin sand supplier in the nation.
+Our two flagship facilities, Vest and El Dorado, boast a combined 12 million annual tons of nameplate capacity in the Permian Basin alone.

 - Permian Basin Frac Sand